 Choking First Aid for Infants

-updated Sept 29, 2025 – Choking is a common cause of injury and death in children.
+last updated Jan 1, 2026 to include new choking first aid guidelines– Choking is a common cause of injury and death in children.
 While this sounds scary, the good news is that choking is usually preventable.
 By learning choking first aid for infants and how to reduce risks, parents and caregivers can respond quickly and confidently if it ever happens.
 You can also learn more first aid skills before baby arrives here.

 Choking First Aid for Infants: How to Recognize Choking